-Kadai chicken is a delicious chicken curry, cooked in a spiced cashew and tomato-based gravy.
-Restaurant-quality kadai or karahi chicken dish can be made with ease at home with this recipe!
+Kadai chicken is a delicious chicken curry, cooked in spiced cashew and tomato-based gravy.
+This is an easy recipe for restaurant-quality Kadai or Karahi chicken!

 What makes this curry special is the addition of crunchy green bell peppers (capsicum) and cubed onions - these give kadai chicken a nice crunch and texture, which makes it different from a typical chicken curry recipe.